dusk-network/docs-public/src/content/docs/developer/smart-contract/guides/my-first-contract.md

 }
 ```

 This is the first case where we move away from standard rust.
-The `wrap_call` function is the one we imported earlier via the rusk_abi.
+The `wrap_call` function is the one we imported earlier via `dusk_core::abi``.

 :::tip[info]
 The closure within ``wrap_call`` can be used to capture all arguments being passed to the function parameters, given a function contains any.